 Obeying Christ’s command to “repent” is the first step in the process that prepares us for change from flesh and blood to spirit.
 This change is necessary in order for us to become members of God’s immortal family and rulers within His eternal Kingdom (John 1:12; Revelation 1:6; 5:10).

-A key theme
+Repentance: a key theme

 Encouraging people to repent of their sins was an integral part of the gospel Jesus preached.
 Commenting on two occasions where people had lost their lives, Jesus said, “I tell you, no; but unless you repent you will all likewise perish” (Luke 13:3, 5, emphasis added throughout).
 Later, He “began to rebuke the cities in which most of His mighty works had been done, because they did not repent” (Matthew 11:20).

 The historical record shows that the disciples Jesus trained also “preached that people should repent” (Mark 6:12).
 As Peter explained, repentance and then baptism were the initial steps Christians must take when they respond to the gospel (Acts 2:38).